sbiermanlytle/iioEngine/README.md

 iio.js v1.4.0
 =============

 iio.js is a javascript library that speeds the creation and deployment of HTML5 Canvas applications.
-This repo contains all published copies and working editions of iio.js.
+This repo contains all versions iio.js, and the sourcecode of the accompanying documentation website (iio.js.org)

 iio.js was formarly known as iio Engine.
 Checkout the v1.2 branch or visit iioEngine.com for the old versions source code and documentation.

+This branch contains the cutting edge version of iio.js, updated regularly with new features.

+The last stable release was v1.4.0: https://github.com/iioinc/iio.js/tree/v1.4.0

 ## links
 Homepage: http://iio.js.org